anafilipabsilva/jira-cli/docs/features.md

 ### Update Issues

-The following command allows updating one or multiple issues from a file.
+The following command allows updating one or multiple issues from a file:

 ```bash
 $ jira-cli update:issues -f <filepath>